Chikanz/Flappy-Norby/README.md

 A simple flappy bird clone using the Phaser 3 framework

-Local multiplayer with support for N players is availible on the multiplayer branch
+Local multiplayer with support for N players is available on the multiplayer branch

 ## Available Commands